 Multiple Currencies Examples

-When you are working with custom lines in an account with multiple accounting books or multiple currencies, NetSuite automatically performs currency conversion in the following situations:
+When you're working with custom lines in an account that has multiple accounting books or currencies, NetSuite automatically handles currency conversion in the following situations:

 -

-The transaction currency is different from the accounting book currency to which the GL impact posts.
-NetSuite performs a conversion to make standard lines appear in base currency.
-Custom lines do not require conversion, NetSuite creates the custom lines using the base currency.
+If the transaction currency is different from the accounting book currency where the GL impact posts, NetSuite converts standard lines to the base currency.
+Custom lines don't need conversion so NetSuite creates the custom lines using the base currency.

-For example, a transaction uses EURO for the items on the transaction, but the accounting book uses GBP.
-NetSuite converts from EURO to GBP when calculating the GL impact, depending on the exchange rate in NetSuite or the exchange rate specified on the transaction.
+For example, if a transaction uses EURO, but the accounting book uses GBP, NetSuite converts from EURO to GBP when calculating the GL impact, based on the exchange rate in NetSuite or the one set on the transaction.

 For more information, see Currency Management.